jsshargel/Active-Directory-Lab/README.md

 #

 - The next thing we will do is install RAS (remote access server) and NAT (network address translation) on the domain controller.
-- The reason we need to do this is so that the windows 10 client can be on a private virutal network but still be able to access the interent through the domain controller.
+- The reason we need to do this is so that the windows 10 clients can be on a private virutal network but still be able to access the interent through the domain controller.
 - We need to head on over to roles and features in the server manager dashboard.
 - This will be a similar process as before when we installed active directory domain services.
 - We select the installation type which is once again role or feature based.